dawid-paluch/FDMFlatFinder/README.md

 ##### Talhah Anwar, Dawid Paluch, Aaron Parnwany Riaz Rahman, Ruhal Kanth, Bethel Woldu

-This app is designed for FDM Consultants looking to relocate due to work, and remain close to clients.
+This app is designed for FDM Consultants looking to relocate due to work, and remain close to clients, while making the process of finding a flat easier.

 ## Prerequisties
 Before running the project, ensure that you have the following installed: